kjaymiller/kjaymiller.com/content/render-engine-june-2023-patch.md

 ---
+date: 2023-06-01 10:07:00-07:00
+description: I recently had the chance to dive into our render engine update for June 2023 and I'm excited to share what changed.
+From simplifying design to refreshing how pages are accessed, there's a lot to explore.
+tags:
+- render-engine
 title: Render Engine Update June 2023 Patch
-tags: [render-engine]
-date: 2023-06-01 10:07:00-07:00
 ---

 Here are the changes available in `render-engine 2023.6.1`